 The second Global Xpress satellite – Inmarsat-5 F2 (I-5 F2) – launched from the Baikonur Cosmodrome in Kazakhstan, at 12:31 GMT on 1 February 2015.

 Once operational, I-5 F2 will deliver Global Xpress services in the Americas and the Atlantic Ocean Region.

 The first Global Xpress satellite, I-5 F1, launched in December 2013 and entered commercial service in July 2014, powering regional Global Xpress services for Europe, the Middle East, Africa and Asia.

-The third satellite in the constellation is scheduled for launch early in 2015, with global availability expected early in the second half of this year.
+The third satellite in the constellation is on track for launch in Q2 2015, with global availability expected early in the second half of this year.
 Each Inmarsat-5 satellite is expected to have a commercial life of 15 years.

 A fourth Inmarsat-5 is on order from Boeing for delivery in late 2016 as part of Inmarsat’s US$1.6 billion programme commitment.

 The Inmarsat-5 satellites operate with a combination of fixed narrow spot beams that enable Inmarsat to deliver higher speeds through more compact terminals, plus steerable beams so additional capacity can be directed in real-time to where it’s needed.